Last Updated on January 17, 2023 by Pinpoint 250

 What Happens During the Roasting Process?

-Raw coffee beans will be a green color, much like a pinto bean.
-They contain a significant amount of water, somewhere between 10-12%.
+Raw coffee beans will be green, much like a pinto bean.
+They contain a significant amount of water, between 10-12%.
 When the beans begin to roast, they shrink.

 The temperature of the roaster needs to be between 350oF and 500oF.
 The beans need agitation and should never rest.
 This ensures proper distribution of heat and an even roast.